By Ryan Johnson, Wealth Management Partner

 Lastly, the individual 401(k) also allows for one to utilize a Backdoor Roth IRA.
 More on that in a subsequent blog.

 So How Much Do I Really Need to Save?

 It depends.
 Everyone’s path to financial independence is unique.
 All kinds of factors play into this answer like student loan debt, credit card debt, children, hobbies, travel expectations, second homes, inheritances, etc. Whether you are acting as your own financial adviser or using outside help, you should have access to a system that lets you input various factors outlining your current situation and future desired outcome.
 Knowing if you are behind, on track, or ahead is imperative to efficiently achieving financial independence.
-And don’t be scared of being behind… there are ways to catch-up beyond what we have outlined in this blog.
-Give us a call or stay tuned for more information on those strategies.
+And don’t be scared of being behind… there are ways to catch-up beyond what we have outlined in this blog, like hiring a spouse or utilizing a Defined Benefit Plan.

 Have financial questions?
 You can reach our financial advisers at Financial Designs, Inc by calling 888-898-3627 or simply make an appointment here: http://www.appointmentcore.com/app/freeslots/iYShHvg.

 Do you have a topic you want to hear about?
 Email us at firstname.lastname@example.org to submit suggestions.